-sabbaths also must be excluded for the same reason.
+Ritualistic observance is excluded because all the practices mentioned are deemed types.
+Surely Paul would not refer to empty, ritualistic Sabbath worship as a (divinely ordained) type.
+Pagan sabbaths also must be excluded for the same reason.
 The apostle would not say that a heretical, astrological observance was now to be abolished because of the appearance of its antitype.
 Paul warns the church not to allow others to convince them of the necessity of observing Jewish holy days, irrespective of motivation.

-The annual ("ceremonial") sabbaths also cannot be in view.
-All non-weekly Sabbaths are already mentioned in the verse as they are included under "religious festivals" ($\epsilon o \rho \tau \hat{\eta} \varsigma$), so another designation for yearly and monthly Sabbaths in the same phrase would be redundant.16 This same list of holy days in descending order of time is repeatedly used in the Old Testament, and in each case the Sabbaths refer to the weekly day of rest and worship.
-The law for daily, weekly, monthly, and yearly offerings is explained in Numbers 28-2917 then listed in this same order many times elsewhere in the Old Testament.18 These are the same celebrations mentioned in Colossians 2:16, which argue convincingly against the Adventist claim that they are peculiar celebrations associated with the Colossian heresy.
+The annual ("ceremonial") sabbaths cannot be the referent.
+All non-weekly Sabbaths are already mentioned in the verse as they are included under "religious festivals" (ἑορτῆς), so another designation for yearly and monthly Sabbaths in the same phrase would be redundant.
+This same list of holy days in descending order of time is repeatedly used in the Old Testament, and in each case, the Sabbaths refer to the weekly day of rest and worship.
+The law for daily, weekly, monthly, and yearly offerings is explained in Numbers $28-29^{17}$ and then listed in this exact order many times elsewhere in the Old Testament.
+These are the same celebrations mentioned in Colossians 2:16, which argue convincingly against the Adventist claim that they are peculiar celebrations associated with the Colossian heresy.
 The contention that ceremonial sabbaths must be in view because the weekly Sabbath looks back at creation (not forward to something) is unwarranted.
 There is no reason the day cannot have both a retrospective and prospective viewpoint.
-Indeed, the present tense of $\tau \hat{\omega} \nu \mu \epsilon \lambda \lambda \acute{o} \nu \tau \omega \nu$ ("which are to come") in Colossians 2:17 indicates that the festivals of verse 16 are typological of things still forthcoming.19
+Indeed, the present tense of τῶν μελλόντων ("which are to come") in Colossians 2:17 indicates that the festivals of verse 16 are typological of things still forthcoming.

-Further evidence that the weekly Sabbath is in view stems from the New Testament usage of the word $\sigma\alpha\beta\beta\dot{\alpha}\tau\omega\nu$.
-This word is used sixty times in the New Testament in both the singular and plural, always referring to the seventh-day Sabbath.20 While Adventists themselves admit that fifty-nine times it refers to the weekly Sabbath, they still insist based upon "context" that Colossians 2:16 remains the only use of the word for ceremonial sabbaths.21 Such alleged contextual evidence is lacking.
-It appears that the normal meaning for $\sigma\alpha\beta\beta\dot{\alpha}\tau\omega\nu$ has been abandoned to maintain a moral/ceremonial dichotomy within the Law.
-Bruce adds, "When the sabbath is mentioned in the OT or the NT with no contextual qualification, the weekly sabbath is intended."22
+Further evidence that the weekly Sabbath is in view stems from the New Testament usage of the word $\sigma\alpha\beta\beta\acute{\alpha}\tau\omega\nu$.
+This word is used sixty times in the New Testament in both the singular and plural, always referring to the seventh-day Sabbath.
+While Adventists themselves admit that fiftynine times it refers to the weekly Sabbath, they still insist based upon "context" that Colossians 2:16 remains the only use of the word for ceremonial sabbaths.
+Such alleged contextual evidence is lacking.
+It appears that the normal meaning for $\sigma\alpha\beta\beta\acute{\alpha}\tau\omega\nu$ has been abandoned to maintain a moral/ceremonial dichotomy within the Law.
+Bruce adds, "When the sabbath is mentioned in the OT or the NT with no contextual qualification, the weekly sabbath is intended."

-Finally, the use of the plural also does not argue for the ceremonial Sabbaths in that it is simply a Hebraism.23 As such the plural is commonly used in Scripture with a singular sense in reference to the weekly Sabbath.24 The translators of the Septuagint also felt free to employ the exact plural
+Finally, the use of the plural also does not argue for the ceremonial Sabbaths in that it is simply a Hebraism.23 As such the plural is commonly used in Scripture with a singular sense in reference to